 Due to the health risks associated with Coronavirus (COVID-19), a private family viewing was held on Thursday, March 19, 2020, at J&J SPRATT FUNERAL HOME, 1612 Third Ave., New Brighton, www.jjsprattfh.com, followed by a Blessing service performed by Father Robert Miller.

 Tony had a great sense of humor and brightened the lives of all who knew him.
 He will be sadly missed by his family, friends, and neighbors.
 In Tony's memory, please feel free to make a donation to your favorite charity.

-To plant a tree in memory of Anthony "Tony" J. Suman, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Anthony "Tony" J. Suman, please visit our floral store.